jesulonimii/BYG-App-Source-Code/README.md

 # BYG-App-Source-Code

-Source code for the byg app, aimed towards version control
+Source code for the byg app, this repo was created for version control